ThyBui07/Mimmitkooda-advanced/tasks/task3.md

 You task is to link the navigation items to the routes we just created in the previous tasks.
 The idea is to use the `Link` components' `to` properties to point to the paths that we defined in the previous task.
 You can also import the logo image and use it as content of the navigation item.

+The pages that should be found from the navigation are:
+- Home
+- Why Us
+- Our Services
+- Cart

 **Files**

 - `src/components/Navigation.js`